Marc-Fernandez/TVshows/README.md

-# [UPF] Seminar paper - ¿What makes television shows successful?
+# [UPF] Seminar paper - What makes television shows successful?
 Using linear regression to model success?

 This is a discontinued project.
 The initial data downloaded from IMDb containing can be found in https://www.imdb.com/interfaces/ under the names "title.basics.tsv.gz" and "title.ratings.tsv.gz"